Flu vaccination clinics

-- Quadrivalent flu vaccine has been specifically developed for patients aged between 18 to 64 years old that have a long term condition. ("At-Risk" patients).
+- Flucelvax flu vaccine has been specifically developed for patients aged between 18 to 64 years old that have a long-term condition. ("At-Risk" patients).

-- aTIV flu vaccine has been specifically developed for patients aged 65 and over.
+- Fluad Tetra flu vaccine has been specifically developed for patients aged 65 and over.

 - Nasal Flu has been specifically developed for patients aged from 6 months to 17 years of age.

 - In 2020/21 NHS England expanded the eligibility criteria to include patients aged between 50-64